apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 Writing a user defined aggregate function or user defined window function is slightly more complex than scalar functions.
-This is because we must accumulate values and there is no guarantee that one batch will contain off the values we are aggregating over.
+This is because we must accumulate values and there is no guarantee that one batch will contain all the values we are aggregating over.
 For this we need to define an `Accumulator` which will do a few things.

 - Process a batch and compute an internal state